Click on the Indicators below for More Information

 Graph

-During the last five years, there has been a no trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+During the last five years, there has been a notable decreasing trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Beach closures are the number of days when beach water quality is determined to be unsafe.